Contact Info

 Heading mode and offset

-In Hydromagic, the heading is used to display the vessel shape on the map facing the correct direction.
-In cases where the GNSS antenna and echo sounder are not on the same location, you need to make sure that the heading readings are correct, as they are used to calculate the position of the echo sounder location relative to the measured GNSS position.
+In Hydromagic, the heading is used to display the vessel shape on the map in the correct direction.
+In cases where the GNSS antenna and echo sounder are not in the same location, you need to make sure that the heading readings are correct, as they are used to calculate the position of the echo sounder location relative to the measured GNSS position.

-Hydromagic supports two types of heading sensors, sensors which report true heading and sensors which report magnetic heading.
+Hydromagic supports two types of heading sensors, sensors that report true heading and sensors that report magnetic heading.
 In the next two chapters we'll explain the differences between various heading sensors.

 True Heading

 True heading is the heading as reported by a GNSS system.
 This heading is also called course over ground.
-When using a single GNSS antenna and receiver, the course over ground is calculated by comparing the latest position with the previous position.
+When using a single GNSS antenna and receiver, the course over ground is calculated by comparing the latest position with the previous one.
 This method only gives accurate headings when your vessel is moving at a decent speed.
-When the GNSS position drifts, false headings will be reported.
+If the GNSS position drifts, false headings will be reported

 To get a more reliable true heading, you can use a RTK heading sensor or two separate RTK receivers connected to Hydromagic using the "RTK Heading Plugin" shipped with Hydromagic.
 Since there are two antennas mounted on your vessel, and the positions are accurate, the course can be calculated by comparing the GNSS positions reported by both antennas.
 This will result in an accurate course, even when the vessel is not moving or going slow.